Where Canada's Retailers Stand Among the World's Largest

-What follows is a complete list of the largest Canadian retail chains ranked on the 2013 Global Powers of Retailing list.
-The number next to each company name represents the revenue ranking of the retail company (based on 2011 revenue figures), compared to 250 other "world's largest" retailers on the Global Powers list.
+The list below of the largest Canadian retail chains ranked on the 2018 Global Powers of Retailing shows how the landscape continues to evolve as consumers and retailers adopt new approaches to shipping.
+The number next to each company name represents the revenue ranking of the retail company compared to the other "world's largest" retailers on the Global Powers list.

-World's Largest Canada Retailers 2013 - Canadian Retailing Compared to the Top 250 Retail Companies in the World by Annual Revenue
+Largest Canada Retailers in Relation to the Top 250 Retail Companies in the World by Annual Revenue

 Specialty/Convenience Stores/Department Stores